The Future of Portable Propane

 For us, the future is easy to describe.

-Disposable propane tanks will still have a useful place in the market but they will eventually be subject to some version of a container disposal fee that will be collected at the point of sale and used to fund the collection and proper recycling of the tanks.
+Disposable propane tanks may still have a useful place in the market but they will eventually be subject to some version of a container disposal fee that will be collected at the point of sale and used to fund the collection and proper recycling of the tanks.

 Our campgrounds, parks, and recreation facilities will have few disposable tanks to collect and the cost of the process will be paid for in advance by the people who buy the tanks.

 Learn more about propane tank recycling by watching the videos and reading the information below.

 Things to Know About Propane Cylinder Reuse & Recycling

 1. Disposable propane tanks may not be refilled and carried over a public roadway.
 Doing so is a violation of 49 U.S.C.
 5124 and punishable by up to $500,000 fine and five years imprisonment.
 Devices that are sold for the purpose of refilling single use-propane tanks do not exempt ANYONE from the above regulation.